sumico/seminar/49/README.md

 * Oversampling: Increase minority class samples.
 * Undersampling: Reduce majority class samples.

-In classification tasks, “undersampling” ≒ “downsampling”, but their meanings can differ depending on the context, especially in time-series or image processing.
+In classification tasks, “undersampling” ≒ (nearly equal) “downsampling”, but their meanings can differ depending on the context, especially in time-series or image processing.